-“Only in quiet waters do thing mirror themselves undistorted.
+“Only in quiet waters do things mirror themselves undistorted.
 Only in a quiet mind is adequate perception of the world.” – Hans Margolius

 It’s no secret that we are bombarded everyday with countless messages.
 In America alone, advertising is a $412 billion/year industry that is constantly telling us what to watch, where to go, and what to purchase.
 Their messages fill our televisions, radios, computers, newspapers, magazines, and morning commutes.
 Industry gladly spends this money because they know that over time, they will shape our minds, hearts, and spending habits.
 Add all of the political pundits and experts filling our airwaves telling us how we should think… and it becomes increasingly clear that we are bombarded nearly every moment of our lives with messages that others want us to hear and believe.